Why Do Funeral Homes Take Fingerprints of the Deceased?

 If you do want a copy of your deceased relative’s fingerprints, ensure you request them before the funeral service.
 Once the casket is sealed, opening it is not easy and is usually only done in extreme situations.
 Getting accurate fingerprints also becomes more difficult once a body starts decomposing.

-How Long Do Funeral Homes Keep Fingerprints On File?
+How Long Do Funeral Homes Keep Fingerprints on File?

 Funeral homes that take deceased individuals’ fingerprints usually keep the prints on file indefinitely.
 There is little cost involved for them to do so, and they generally don’t have issues keeping the fingerprints on file for a long time.